I love Moroccan food and it’s one of the best parts of visiting Morocco if you ask me.

-Moroccan food is so diverse and vibrant in color and flavor.
-The flavor combinations, aromatic spices and exotic ingredients make even the most basic dishes amazing.
+The cuisine is so diverse and vibrant in color and flavor.
+The flavor combinations, aromatic spices, and exotic ingredients make even the most basic dishes amazing.

 Most dishes contain vegetables and rely on whole grains, freshly prepared food, spices and sweet fruit rather than refined sugar and deep-frying.

 The Berber influence is seen in the mobile way of cooking: grilled or slow cooking over hot coals, and breads and dips you can eat with your hands.

-The unique shape of the tagine and the slow-cooking method makes the ingredients (beef, lamb, chicken, veggies, etc.) tender and luscious.
+The unique shape of the tagine and the slow-cooking method make the ingredients (beef, lamb, chicken, veggies, etc.) tender and luscious.
 Definitely don’t leave Morocco without trying one.

 Berbers usually add raisins and a bowl of buttermilk.
-Another way of serving is covering the meat by a pyramid of couscous with the vegetables pressed into the sides.
+Another way of serving is covering the meat with a pyramid of couscous and the vegetables pressed into the sides.

 Either way, expect to be served a massive portion you won’t come close to finishing.

 Harira is a classic Moroccan soup, blending tomatoes, lentils, chickpeas, and sometimes lamb.